samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 ## Benchmark

 A purely random predictor would be correct 1.1% of the time (1/91 classes).
-A [Gaussian Naive Bayes classifier](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html) applied to the spectrogram pixels should perform better than random guessing and is used as a benchmark predictor.
+A [Gaussian Naive Bayes classifier](https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html) applied to the scaled spectrogram pixels should perform better than random guessing and is used as a benchmark predictor.
 It is expected that this predictor will become sensitive to certain frequency bands that are common in a particular species' vocalizations and that this will give it some predictive power.
 The naive assumption of feature independence is expected to limit this model's performance, but it should still provide a good baseline.

 # Methodology

 ## Data Preprocessing

-The Kaggle kernel [Avian Vocalizations: Data Preprocessing](https://www.kaggle.com/samhiatt/avian-vocalizations-data-preprocessing) documents the data preprocessing methodology used to decode audio input files, generate spectral features, calculate statistics, and then scale and normalize data.
-The same steps are taken for decoding and visualizing the samples in the Exploratory Visualization section above.
+The data preprocessing methodology used to decode audio input files, generate spectral features, calculate statistics, and then scale and normalize data is documented in the Kaggle kernel [Avian Vocalizations: Data Preprocessing](https://www.kaggle.com/samhiatt/avian-vocalizations-data-preprocessing).
+This follows the same steps taken in the [Data Exploration](../notebooks/Data Exploration.ipynb) notebook, as decribed in the Exploratory Visualization section above.
+Mp3s are first decoded, then Mel-frequency spectrograms and MFCCs are computed using librosa.

-Mp3s are first decoded and Spectrograms and MFCCs are computed using librosa.
-The resulting arrays are stored as memory-mapped data files and saved in the Kaggle dataset [Avian Vocalizations: Spectrograms and MFCCs](https://www.kaggle.com/samhiatt/avian-vocalizations-spectrograms-and-mfccs) and used as input for further processing steps.
+The resulting arrays are stored as memory-mapped data files and saved in the Kaggle dataset [Avian Vocalizations: Spectrograms and MFCCs](https://www.kaggle.com/samhiatt/avian-vocalizations-spectrograms-and-mfccs).
+This dataset is used as input in subsequent processing steps.

-Log scaling the spectrograms accounts for their exponential distribution, and normalization zero-centers the data, making it ready for input into a neural network.
-The dataset [Avian Vocalizations: Melspectrograms Log Norm](https://www.kaggle.com/samhiatt/avian-vocalizations-melspectrograms-log-norm) contains the scaled and normalized spectrograms preprocessed by calculating the `log`, subtracting the mean log scaled pixel (`mean(log(melspectrograms)) = -7.34926`, and dividing by the standard deviation (`std(log(melspectrogram)) = 3.56474`) This preprocessing is documented in the kernel [Fork of Avian Vocalizations: Data Transformation](https://www.kaggle.com/samhiatt/fork-of-avian-vocalizations-data-transformation?scriptVersionId=18761461) Use of this preprocessed data is optional as data scaling and normalization can alternatively be done in the data generation step.

-A data generator modeled after [Shervine Amidi's example](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) is used to read the mem-mapped spectrograms and MFCCs and produce optionally shuffled batches of equal-length normalized samples with one-hot encoded labels.
-A seed is used for shuffling to allow reproducibility.
-One-hot encoding the labels enables categorical classification as it removes the ordinality of the encoded labels.
-Normalization can be done in this step if the data on disk is not already normalized.
-This is the case with the MFCC data due to storage space errors encountered during Kaggle kernel execution.
-It's fast enough to do during data generation, so for convenience MFCC normalization is done in this phase.
+The [AudioFeatureGenerator](../avian_vocalizations/data.py) class provided in the [avian_vocalizations](https://github.com/samhiatt/avian_vocalizations) code repository is used to read the mem-mapped spectrograms and MFCCs, apply data scaling, and produce batches of equal-length normalized samples with one-hot encoded labels.
+It is mmodeled after [Afshine and Shervine Amidi's data generator example](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly)(@amidi).
+The data generator optionally shuffles the samples and uses a seed value to allow reproducibility.
+By one-hot encoding the labels, categorical classification is possible as this removes the ordinality of the encoded labels.

 The data generator is also responsible for combining the spectrogram and MFCC inputs into a single 2-dimensional array by either concatenating the MFCCs to the top of the spectrograms, or by overwriting the lower frequency bands of the spectrograms with the MFCC data.
 Both of these approaches for combining the arrays were evaluated for performance.

-In order to select a random window of a specified length from the input sample, the data generator randomly selects (again using a seed, for reproducibility) a window offset for each sample.
-If the input file is shorter than the crop window then the output array is padded with the dataset mean pixel value, or 0 in the case of a normalized dataset.
+In order to select a random window of a specified length from the input sample, the data generator randomly selects an   offset for each sample (again using a seed value for reproducibility).
+If the input file is shorter than the crop window, then the output array is padded with the dataset mean pixel value, or 0 in the case of a normalized dataset.
 This choice for padding the samples has implications that are discussed in the results section.

 The dataset was first partitioned with [train_test_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) reserving 1/3 of the dataset for testing, and again supplying a seed value for reproducibility.
 This output of this split is saved in the dataset [Avian Vocalizations: Partitioned Data](https://www.kaggle.com/samhiatt/avian-vocalizations-partitioned-data) and used for training / testing in subsequent steps.